 Beatrice Wanjiku, who was awarded the “Most Promising Female Artist”

-title in Kenya in 2006, is now swiftly becoming an internationally lauded artist.
+title in Kenya in 2006, has now become an internationally lauded artist.

 Her work displays emotional richness and requires full engagement of the